Walk with Us

 In Penzance Six Lessons in Walking a Tightrope leads you from from Newlyn Art Gallery to the Jubilee Pool.
 Using audio, augmented realities and weather and ocean data, it balances the line between celebrating our world as it is now and accepting its changes.

 Dive in Dawlish takes you from the railway station along the seawall to Coryton Cove on a magical underwater walk.
 Blending science fiction with immersive visuals, you will descend into the ocean while never actually getting your feet wet.
 Exploring themes of coastal erosion and climate change, ‘Walk With Us’ is for everybody interested in the sea, what lives in it, and how it affects us.
-An armchair version of Dive can be watched here

-More info here
+More info here and here

 Hear Us O